romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 Less and less Gems are being created each year and the same thing goes about their releases.
 On the other hand, Ruby on Rails downloads are looking much better compared to the previous year.

+> 2019 - there was never a better way for Ruby than 2018, but 2019 shows even bigger potential.
+> Ruby is growing very quickly in the niche it dominates - web development and backend APIs.
+I’m observing the Ruby market since 2004 and I have never been as excited abour Ruby than now.
+I see people from different languages switching to Ruby (only at Arkency alone there are 2 ex-c# programmers).
+Ruby keeps making the developers happy, while at the same time it’s a much more mature ecosystem.
+I’m especially excited about the growing adoption of DDD/CQRS/Event Sourcing techniqes and mutation testing in the community.
+>
+> ~Andrzej Krzywda, Arkency

 ## So it’s almost 2019.
 What apps are still using Ruby on Rails?

 Well, quite a lot actually.